Co-Founder and Sr. Recruiter

 What is the most unusual place you have ever been?
 I would have to say that most unusual/interesting place I have ever been in the Mayan ruins at Chichen Itza in the Yucatan Peninsula of Mexico.
 There is a very large Mayan pyramid there, and at that at the time I went (early 2000s) you could climb on in, which I think has since been banned.
 It is very well-preserved and I believe it is one of the 7 Wonders of the Ancient World.
 If you ever find yourself in Cancun or in Playa Del Carmen, it it well-worth the day-trip to go and see it.

 What do you like to read?
 I can find a way to like almost anything, as long as it’s well-written.
 When left to my own choices, I typically veer towards non-fiction, and I particularly enjoy history.
 I seem to go through cycles; sometimes I like non-fiction, sometimes I like theology, sometimes I just like a good story...one author I discovered within the past few years is Cormac McCarthy.
 I was part of a book club and we read "All the Pretty Horses" and found myself really enjoying his writing style and the way he brings things to life.

 If you couldn’t be a recruiter, what other occupation would you do?
 I would love to work in the front-office for my favorite baseball team, the Minnesota Twins.
 That would be a dream job.
-Another one I tried to get into once upon a time was being a detective, though I am grateful that did not work out.
+Another one I tried to get into once upon a time was being a detective, though in hindsight I am grateful that did not work out.

 What quality do you admire most in others?
 The people I admire the most are those people that you meet or get to know that make you want to be a better person.
 I also admire consistency of character - when I am able to observe someone in a number of different settings and they are consistent, that tells me something about them.